 - Gurgling noises from the stomach

-Step 1: Determine If Your Dog is a Candidate for These Remedies
+Step 1: Determine If Your Dog Is a Candidate for These Remedies

-Please see your vet if your dog is acting sick or lethargic, running a fever, and not acting as his normal self.
+Please see your vet if your dog is acting sick or lethargic, running a fever, and not acting like his normal self.
 There could be a serious condition that needs immediate veterinary attention, such as parvovirus, an intestinal obstruction, gastroenteritis, or pancreatitis!